mxn/eth_option/README.md

 1. *Option House*: owner the generating contracts, defines the fee policy.

-1. *Option Tokens Creator*: creates the 2 ERC20 compatible token contracts (option an anti-option, s. later), which specifies ERC20 token pair (underlying and basis), strike price  and expiration date.
+1. *Option Pair Creator*: creates the 2 ERC20 compatible token contracts (option an anti-option, s. later), which specifies ERC20 token pair (underlying and basis), strike price  and expiration date.
+Additionally it creates a smart contract which check / performs "business logic".
+The creation of three contracts are relatively expensoive in Ethereum gas therms.
+The idea, that the creator can take part of fees, paid later by contract usage, namely during Option Writing.

 1. *Option Writer*.
 Deposits the  "underlying" ERC20-compatible tokens with minimum amount specified by by Option Line. in exchange she gets ERC20-compatible option contract  as well  as ERC20-compatible “anti-option” contract (s. later).
 For this transaction *Option Writer* pays fee.